azuqua/azuqua.js/README.md

-Azuqua Node.js client
+Kenetix Node.js client
 =====================

-This library provides an easy interface for interacting with your Azuqua flos.
+This library provides an easy interface for interacting with your Kenetix flos.
-The Azuqua API is directly exposed to developers should you wish to write your own library.
+The Kenetix API is directly exposed to developers should you wish to write your own library.
-For full API documentation please visit [developer.azuqua.com]("https//developer.azuqua.com")
+For full API documentation please visit [developer.kenetix.com]("https//developer.kenetix.com")

 ### Installation:
-`npm install azuqua`

 In order to make API requests you will need both your accessKey and accessSecret.
 These can also be found on your account information page.